eshard/scared/docs/source/CONTRIBUTING.md

 - Run the entire test suite again, confirming that all tests pass including the ones you just added.
 - Send a Gitlab Merge Request to the main repository’s master branch.
 Gitlab Merge Requests are the expected method of code collaboration on this project.

-#### Merge requestion approval check-list
+#### Merge requests approval check-list

-For your merge reques to be reviewed and eventually merged into master, please use the following check-list:
+For your merge request to be reviewed and eventually merged into master, please use the following check-list:

 - [ ] Related issue, documented and qualified
 - [ ] The development is finished (pipeline passing) and include new or modified tests